Share your thoughts, 1 month free Claude Pro on usSee more

 About

-Vision-Language Models (VLMs) often suffer from visual hallucinations, saying things that are not actually in the image, and language shortcuts, where they skip the visual part and just rely on text priors.
-These issues arise because most post-training methods for VLMs rely on simple verifiable answer matching and supervise only final outputs, leaving intermediate visual reasoning without explicit guidance.
-As a result, VLMs receive sparse visual signals and often learn to prioritize language-based reasoning over visual perception.
-To mitigate this, some existing methods add visual supervision using human annotations or distilled labels from external large models.
-However, human annotations are labor-intensive and costly, and because external signals cannot adapt to the evolving policy, they cause distributional shifts that can lead to reward hacking.
-In this paper, we introduce Vision-SR1, a self-rewarding method that improves visual reasoning without relying on external visual supervisions via reinforcement learning.
-Vision-SR1 decomposes VLM reasoning into two stages: visual perception and language reasoning.
-The model is first prompted to produce self-contained visual perceptions that are sufficient to answer the question without referring back the input image.
-To validate this self-containment, the same VLM model is then re-prompted to perform language reasoning using only the generated perception as input to compute reward.
-This self-reward is combined with supervision on final outputs, providing a balanced training signal that strengthens both visual perception and language reasoning.
-Our experiments demonstrate that Vision-SR1 improves visual reasoning, mitigates visual hallucinations, and reduces reliance on language shortcuts across diverse vision-language tasks.
+Vision-Language Models (VLMs) often suffer from visual hallucinations: generating things that are not consistent with visual inputs and language shortcuts, where they skip the visual part and just rely on text priors.
+These issues arise because most post training methods for VLMs rely on simple verifiable answer matching and supervise only final outputs, leaving intermediate visual reasoning without explicit guidance.
+As a result, VLMs receive sparse visual signals and often learn to prioritize language based reasoning over visual perception.
+We introduce Vision SR1, a three stage self rewarding reinforcement learning method that improves visual reasoning without relying on external visual supervision.
+Vision SR1 decomposes VLM reasoning into two components: visual reasoning and language reasoning, where the model is first prompted to produce self-contained visual descriptions sufficient to answer the question without referring back to the input image, before jointly optimizing both visual and language reasoning through our multi reward loss objective.
+To validate this self containment, the same VLM model is reprompted to perform language reasoning using only the generated visual reasoning as input to compute visual reward.
+The final reward is computed through a decoupled reward-advantage framework, where visual reward and language reasoning reward each have their advantages calculated separately.
+Our experiments show that Vision SR1 improves visual reasoning, mitigates visual hallucinations, and reduces reliance on language shortcuts across diverse vision language tasks, while being more efficient than methods that rely on external visual reward models, which require additional GPUs to host.
+In contrast, Vision SR1 introduces no extra GPU overhead beyond that of standard training.

-Zongxia Li, Wenhao Yu, Chengsong Huang, Rui Liu, Zhenwen Liang, Fuxiao Liu, Jingxi Che, Dian Yu, Jordan Boyd-Graber, Haitao Mi, Dong Yu• 2025
+Zongxia Li, Wenhao Yu, Chengsong Huang, Zhenwen Liang, Rui Liu, Fuxiao Liu, Jingxi Che, Dian Yu, Jordan Boyd-Graber, Haitao Mi, Dong Yu• 2025

 Related benchmarks